Axion Mixing in the String Axiverse: Axion mass mixing in the string axiverse

 then we have

 We can find that $T_{\times_1}$ is identical to the level crossing temperature presented in eq.~\eqref{Tx_1+1}.
-Note also that $T_{\times}^{(m)}$ is an estimated value, used to control a specific temperature range, and its exact value does not need to be determined.
-Subsequently, it is necessary to analyze the evolution of multiple axions in this scenario.
+Note also that $T_{\times}^{(m)}$ is an estimated value, used to control a specific temperature range, and its exact value is not required.
+Next, we analyze the evolution of multiple axions in this scenario.
 At high cosmic temperatures, the mass eigenvalues $m_{e_3}$, $m_{e_2}$, and $m_{e_1}$ are respectively associated with the QCD axion $a_0$, the ALP $A_1$, and the ALP $A_2$.
-As the temperature decreases to $T_{\times_1}$, a level crossing occurs between the QCD axion and $A_1$, resulting in $m_{e_3}$ now corresponding to $A_1$, and $m_{e_2}$ shifting its correspondence to the QCD axion.
+As the temperature decreases to $T_{\times_1}$, a level crossing occurs between the QCD axion and $A_1$, resulting in $m_{e_3}$ now corresponding to $A_1$, while $m_{e_2}$ shifting its correspondence to the QCD axion.
 As the temperature further descends to $T_{\times_2}$, another level crossing takes place, this time between the QCD axion and the ALP $A_2$.
 Consequently, $m_{e_2}$ now corresponds to $A_2$, and $m_{e_1}$ takes on the correspondence of the QCD axion.
 This sequence of mixings persists as the temperature continues to decline.

-The interesting aspect we discover here is that $m_{e_2}$ undergoes two transformations: initially corresponding to the ALP $A_1$, then transitioning to the QCD axion $a_0$, and ultimately to the ALP $A_2$ --- a sequence that has never been observed before in the axion mass mixing.
-In a similar context, the double level crossings scenario exhibits a type of transition where, despite the occurrence of two sequential transformations, the axion ultimately reverts back to its initial state, as observed in ref.~\cite{Li:2023uvt}.
-Conversely, in the scenario we are discussing, the axion initially aligns with one axion and ultimately with another distinct axion, highlighting a profound and essential distinction between these two scenarios.
+A notable feature of our findings is that $m_{e_2}$ undergoes two transformations: initially corresponding to the ALP $A_1$, then transitioning to the QCD axion $a_0$, and ultimately to the ALP $A_2$ --- a sequence that has not been previously observed in axion mass mixing.
+In contrast, the double level crossing scenario in ref.~\cite{Li:2023uvt} exhibits a transition where, despite two sequential transformations, the axion ultimately reverts to its initial state.
+Conversely, in the scenario we are discussing, the mass eigenstate initially aligns with one axion and ultimately with another distinct axion, highlighting a profound and essential distinction between these two scenarios.
 More importantly, our focus here is specifically on the mixing involving three distinct axions.